 The Only Known Workarounds – Use a Different Device/Software

-The only known workarounds to fixing the inability to talk on Discord while watching a stream is to use a different audio device, or to stream on different software.
-USB audio seems to be the main type of device to suffer from this major bug, but I have had zero issue when using the motherboard 3.5mm connections.
-I hooked up my old G933s to verify this using the 3.5mm cable – yep, no problems, can watch and talk no problem.
+The only known workarounds to fixing the inability to talk on Discord while watching a stream is to use a different audio device or to stream on different software.
+USB audio seems to be the main type of device to suffer from this major bug, but I have had zero issues when using the motherboard 3.5mm connections.
+I hooked up my old G933s to verify this using the 3.5mm cable – yep, no problems can watch and talk no problem.
 Then I tried the USB Wireless, and lo-and-behold, it worked.

 Over.
 A. Year.

-Rediculous.
+Ridiculous.
 At least acknowledge the problem exists!
-Hopefully a little bit of press stress has some affect on their response to this issue, but knowing how Discord operates, I’m not getting my hopes up.
+Hopefully, a little bit of press stress has some effect on their response to this issue, but knowing how Discord operates, I’m not getting my hopes up.

 I’ll Keep an Eye Out for a Real Fix

 If at some point Discord resolves this issue, and I have a solution for you guys, I’ll update this article as soon as I learn of it.
-Until then, perhaps you guys could stream on a no-name Twitch, Glimesh, YouTube, or Whatever channel and simply chat over discord as a VOIP only software.
-This is the only real workaround, even if it inconviences those who might not want the stream to be available in a public streaming environment.
+Until then, perhaps you guys could stream on a no-name Twitch, Glimesh, YouTube, or Whatever channel and simply chat over discord as a VOIP-only software.
+This is the only real workaround, even if it inconveniences those who might not want the stream to be available in a public streaming environment.